What are these chytrids?

 Current systematic synthesis of the order Rhizophydiales:

-The Order Rhizophydiales is comprised of 16 families (F) and 20 genera (G) (Letcher et al. 2004a, 2006, 2008a, b, 2012; Letcher and Powell 2005; Longcore et al. 2011; Powell et al. 2011, 2015) listed at the left below.
+The Order Rhizophydiales is comprised of 16 families (F) and 24 genera (G) (Lepelletier et al. 2014, Letcher et al. 2004a, 2006, 2008a, b, 2012, 2015; Letcher and Powell 2005; Longcore et al. 2011; Powell et al. 2011, 2015) listed at the left below.
 Each family forms a monophyletic group, and each genus has a unique zoospore morphology.
 Our research substantiates the hypothesis that in chytrid systematics, molecular phylogeny predicts zoospore ultrastructure, and ultrastructure predicts phylogeny (Letcher et al. 2008b).
-Our current phylogenetic hypothesis based on gene sequence and zoospore ultrastructure analyses is below.
+An early phylogenetic hypothesis based on gene sequence and zoospore ultrastructure analyses is illustrated below.

 *indicates taxa previously in Rhizophydium

 Several taxa that phylogenetically group within the Order Rhizophydiales based on zoospore type or molecular sequences are in need of generic revision, including Entophlyctis helioformis JEL 326, Phlyctochytrium irregulare (McNitt 1974), Rhizophydium littoreum (Amon 1984), and Rhizophydium aestuarii (Ulken 1972).
 Although traditionally this group was considered an inoperculate clade, we have now discovered that operculate members also occur in the Rhizophydiales (Letcher et al. 2008b, Powell et al. 2011)